MSc-in-AI-Programme/module-template/readme.txt

 To create the site:     ghp-import -n -p -f _build/html in both cases the terminal must be at the root of the project

-In some case you might need:
+In some cases, when you want to clean build and deploy then you can do:
     jupyter-book clean . --all && jupyter-book build . && ghp-import -n -p -f _build/html
     jupyter-book clean . --all && jupyter-book build . && python3 -m http.server -d _build/html